 Cyber-attacks and security breaches could include unauthorized attempts to access, disable, improperly modify or degrade the Corporation's or its third-party service providers' information technology systems, networks and websites, the introduction of computer viruses and other malicious codes, and fraudulent "phishing" emails that seek to misappropriate data and information or install ransomware or malware onto users' computers.
 They could result in important remediation costs, increased cyber security costs, lost revenues due to a disruption of activities, litigation and reputational harm affecting customer and investor confidence.
+An investigation into a cybersecurity incident could also take a significant amount of time to complete.
 Cyber-attacks and security breaches could therefore materially adversely affect the Corporation's business and financial results.

 In addition to technological risks, the Corporation has increasingly demanding compliance obligations with respect to personal information protection legislation.
 In the last several years, Canada and Quebec have introduced requirements around breach reporting.
 Recent amendments to Quebec's public and private sector personal information protection laws which became effective in September 2023 have required substantial operational changes for the Corporation, including improvements to personal information protection governance structures, and introduced new data-subject rights and substantial penalties for non-compliance.
 Canada has also introduced Bill C-27 with the aim of overhauling its federal legislation, the Personal Information Protection and Electronic Documents Act.
-While, at the store level, the Corporation does not store customer data on its systems, such as card numbers and other customer personally identifiable information, the Corporation stores certain personally identifiable information of its online customers through its website, such as names and addresses, and through third party service providers, including cardholder data and through its customer service platform.
+While, at the store level, the Corporation does not store customer data on its systems, such as card numbers and other customer personally identifiable information, the Corporation stores certain personally identifiable information of its online customers through its website, such as names and addresses, and through third-party service providers, including cardholder data and through its customer service platform.
+The Corporation also collects and processes personal information relating to its employees.
+Both personal information about customers and employees can, from time to time, be disclosed to third-party service providers involved in the business of the Corporation.
 Moreover, during the ordinary course of its business, the Corporation collects and maintains proprietary and confidential information related to its business and affairs, including its suppliers and employees.
 The Corporation stores and processes such internal data both at onsite facilities and at third-party owned facilities.
 Any fraudulent, malicious or accidental breach of data security could result in unintentional disclosure of, or unauthorized access to, customers, suppliers, employees or other confidential or sensitive data or information, which could potentially result in additional costs to the Corporation to enhance security or to respond to occurrences, violations of privacy or other laws or regulations, penalties or litigation.
-In addition, media or other reports of perceived security vulnerabilities of the Corporation's systems, even if no breach has been attempted or has occurred, could also adversely impact the Corporation's brand and reputation, attract investigations by government bodies and materially impact its business and financial results.
+In addition, media or other reports of perceived security vulnerabilities of the Corporation's systems, even if no breach has been attempted or has occurred, could also adversely impact the Corporation's brand and reputation. attract investigations by government bodies and materially impact its business and financial results.